 In §2, I describe the Offloading View and the Perceptual View in more detail.
 In §3, I argue that evidence of perceptual learning in infants and nonhuman animals supports the Perceptual View over the Offloading View.
-In these creatures, cognition is underdeveloped relative to perceptual learning seems to support the basic functions of the perceptual system.
+In these creatures, cognition is underdeveloped relative to perception, so offloading cognitive tasks is unhelpful at best and impossible at worst.
+Instead, perceptual learning seems to support the basic functions of the perceptual system.
 In §4, I argue that the function of perceptual learning in infants and nonhuman animals is continuous with the function of perceptual learning in human adults.
 In §5, I consider whether the function of perception itself might be to offload resources from cognition, providing an alternative argumentative route to the Offloading View.
 I argue that this argumentative route fails, because on all plausible views of the function of perception, perception serves to connect us to the environment rather than to offload resources from cognition.
 The picture we are left with is one on which neither perceptual learning nor perception is subservient to cognition, but instead serve their own independent purposes.